SNES Snapshots

 Appleseed

 I'm not a huge fan of Appleseed, but I was looking forward to seeing what this game was like.
 As you can see from the game's screenshot, it's not that impressive.
 For a platform game, it is really uneventful.
-I lost my interest in this game real fast, and the gameplay graphics stink.
+I lost my interest in this game real fast, and the gameplay and graphics stink.
 Seeing Deunan in this game just made me smirk.
 This game is only for people who just have to play a game that involves this storyline.
 But in my opinion, Deunan and Briareos have seen better days.

 Astro Boy